 In “Kalabaka” (Teh dan Pengkhianat), the main actor that is the Netherlands delineated has a high humanistic sense.
 He refused the death penalty to the natives, in the end, he got the death penalty because of his resistance to his military division.
 Is that thing done to calming the Indonesian sentiment through the Netherlands down with giving them an antagonist image?
 Then perhaps there is the Netherlands that did not want such a thing to happen?

 It is right.
 Like I said before, in all of my literary works, I want to urge the readers to reimagine the colonial period and its historical actors critically, with the humanistic point of view, not take it in general.
 We have to remember, once, that even the worst colonial period, from the historiography, could not be disappeared, or jumped away.
-The past, present, and the future of a nation and its people run simultaneously, have a mutual relation.
+The past, present, and future of a nation and its people run simultaneously, have a mutual relation.

-I also said in some discussions, that if we assumed the Netherlands are cruel, we must be ready to get such assumption by East Timor that we all Indonesian are cruel taking away their freedom.
+I also said in some discussions, that if we assumed the Netherlands is cruel, we must be ready to get such an assumption by East Timor that we all Indonesian are cruel taking away their freedom.
 Although many Indonesian with an open-hearted become a teacher (with an unproperly salary), or a tire repairman, mechanic, or merchant, in East Timor in time of becoming a part of the Indonesian Republic, without bothering the natives.
 It is like the marginal Netherlands in the past.
 We can say for example the blacksmith, the ostler, fish trader, merchant, and teacher, that were also not having any problem with the Hindian Bumiputera in the colonial period.
 So those marginal Netherlands mostly appear in my short stories.

 Tanzil writes, “If the writers give more portion to the native characters, we will get more whole images and equal narration about East Indies from the perspectives of the native and Netherlands.”
-In your works, Indonesian do not become a central character in the stories, so they do not have their various like the Netherlands have.
+In your works, Indonesian do not become central characters in the stories, so they do not have their various like the Netherlands have.
 Why are both perspectives not depicted in your works?

 I want a little novelty in the point of view.
 Film, short stories, or novel that have a colonial background, of course, appears before my short stories and books.
 If you read carefully, almost every colonial film, comic, and novel take up Indonesian perspectives, and automatically the portion for Indonesian character appeared more, for example, “Pasukan Berani Mati”, “Jaka Sembung”, “Si Pitung” film, Surapati novel and others.
 The Netherlands is delineated as cruel.
 That is their right to, of course.
 I do not see there is a problem with the film or novels before my works.
 Those are very welcome.
 I want to temporarily change the play, and also the portion of the characters.
 So, we can see together what was happened.